U.S. flag An official website of the United States government

 Covered farms are subject to the requirements of Subpart E if they use water during the growing, harvesting, packing, or holding of covered produce in a way that meets the definition of “agricultural water.”

-3. What dates should farms be aware of when the intended enforcement discretion period for the harvest and post-harvest requirements in Subpart E ends?
+3. What dates should covered farms be aware of regarding the end of the intended enforcement discretion period for the harvest and post-harvest requirements in Subpart E?

-In July 2022, the FDA issued a supplemental notice of proposed rulemaking that announced dates for the end of the intended enforcement discretion period for the harvest and post-harvest agricultural water requirements for covered produce other than sprouts.
+In July 2022, the FDA announced dates for the end of the intended enforcement discretion period for the harvest and post-harvest agricultural water requirements for covered produce other than sprouts.
 These dates, as listed below, are staggered by farm size:

 • January 26, 2025, for very small businesses;